 Compiling the Assessment Roll Part 1

-The tax bills that Napa County property owners receive in mid-July (unsecured) and late October (secured) are based on values as of January 1 of that year.
+The tax bills that Napa County property owners will receive in mid-July (unsecured) and late October (secured) are based on values as of January 1 of that year.
 The events that trigger value changes occur from January 1 through December 31 of the prior calendar year.
 The deadline for the assessor to complete the local roll of assessed values is June 30.
 Because assessor staff cannot begin working on the new roll until July 1 each year, there is already six months of work backlogged when the new cycle begins.

-These tasks are performed by the joint effort of both members of the assessor staff, as well as our state-of-the-art computer system.
+These tasks are performed by the coordinated efforts of Assessor Division staff using our state-of-the-art computer system.
 Our transfer mapping staff tracks changes in ownership (approximately 4,000 per year) and in parcel configurations (approximately 200 per year) by reviewing deeds recorded with or maps filed with the Napa County Recorder and other sources.
 Once a change in ownership has been established or a new parcel has been created, the computer system generates a worksheet which goes to the appraisal staff to determine the change in value.
 To track new construction, support staff enter permit information received from the County and municipalities (approximately 2,000 per year) to produce a worksheet for valuation.
 The appraisal staff reviews the permit information and makes property inspections as required to arrive at either a construction-in-progress or final value for the new construction.
 The new values set by the appraisers are reviewed by senior staff and then entered into the computer system by assessment support staff.